- Why does homeowners insurance affect the housing market?

-Why homeowners insurance is critical to the housing market
+Why does homeowners insurance affect the housing market?

 Without this form of protection, the requirements for obtaining a loan could be more stringent.